snadim02/snadim02.github.io/_posts/2025-03-15-master-bedroom.md

 ![Master Bedroom Banjo](../assets/img/masterbed-banjoacc.jpg){: .mx-auto.d-block :}

-:eyes: What you *didn't see* was the accordion and digital piano travel case that fit under the bed out of sight (but within reach). :accordion: :musical_keyboard:
+:eyes: You probably *didn't see* was accordion and digital piano travel case that fit under the bed out of sight (but within reach). :accordion: :musical_keyboard:

 ![Master Bedroom Accordion](../assets/img/masterbed-accordion.jpg){: .mx-auto.d-block :}

-Our recording equipment :studio_microphone: :headphones:, amplifier :radio: and ukelele are now stored in the bedside tables, also accessible and out of sight. *We did it!*
+Our recording equipment :studio_microphone: :headphones: and amplifier :radio: are now stored in the bedside tables, also accessible and out of sight. *We did it!*

 ## Cost